home-assistant/home-assistant.io/source/_integrations/keyboard_remote.markdown

     image: homeassistant/home-assistant:stable
     volumes:
       - config:/config/
-      - /dev/input:/dev/input/ # this is needed to read input events, even in priv mode
+      - /dev/input:/dev/input/ # this is needed to read input events, even in privileged mode.
     restart: unless-stopped
     device_cgroup_rules:
       # allow creation of /dev/input/* with mknod, this is not enough on its own and needs mknod to be called in the container